Strong modeling limits of graphs with bounded tree-width

 The same argument as in the textbook case of first order sentences yields that there are only finitely many non-equivalent local $d$-formulas with one free variable for every $d$.
-Let $\FOlocal$ be a maximal set of non-equivalent local formulas with one free variable, i.e., a set containing one representative from each equivalence class of local formulas with one free variable.
+Let $\FOlocal$ be a maximal set of non-equivalent local formulas with one free variable, i.e., a set containing one representative from each equivalence class of local formulas with one free variable, that are chosen in a way that from each class a $d$-formula with $d$ as small as possible is chosen as a representative.
 If $d$ is an integer, the \emph{$d$-Hintikka type} of a vertex $v$ of a (not necessarily finite) graph $G$ is the set of all $d$-formulas $\psi\in\FOlocal$ such that $G\models\psi(v)$.
-We can visualize relations of different Hintikka types by an infinite rooted tree $\TT_{\FOlocal}$: the non-root vertices of the tree $\TT_{\FOlocal}$ are associated with all $d$-Hintikka types for $d\in\NN$, every vertex associated with a $1$-Hintikka type is adjacent to the root and a vertex associated with each of $d$-Hintikka types for $d\ge 2$ is adjacent to the unique vertex associate with the $(d-1)$-Hintikka type containing formulas equivalent to the $(d-1)$-formulas contained in the $d$-Hintikka type.
+We can visualize relations of mutually consistent Hintikka types by an infinite rooted tree $\TT_{\FOlocal}$: every $d$-Hintikka types for $d\in\NN$ is associated with one of the non-root vertices of the tree $\TT_{\FOlocal}$, every vertex associated with a $1$-Hintikka type is a child of the root, and a vertex associated with a $d$-Hintikka type for $d\ge 2$ is a child of the unique vertex associated with the $(d-1)$-Hintikka type that contains all formulas equivalent to the $(d-1)$-formulas contained in the $d$-Hintikka type.
 Observe that every vertex of the infinite rooted tree $\TT_{\FOlocal}$ has a finite degree.